karthik24iyer/translationAdder/README.md

 # translationAdder

-### This application will add translations from a given excel file (in a standard format) to respective .properties file in COMS
+### This application will add translations from a given excel file (in a standard format) to respective .properties file.

 ### NOTE:
 * Please refer "src\main\java\resources\config.properties" to change required settings, and "Translations.xlsx" to check the format of required input.